Uriopass/inline_tweak/README.md

 The `derive` feature exposes a proc macro to turn all literals from a function body into tweakable values.

-When targeting `Web/wasm32` all macros will compile but run a no-op, so reloading is not supported for this platform at the moment.

 ## Usage

 ```rust